-For the period May 1, 2013 through May 29, 2014, the Partnership held a 24.95% interest in SESH, which is accounted for as an investment in equity method affiliates, and CenterPoint Energy indirectly owned a 25.05% interest in SESH.
+For the period December 31, 2013 through May 29, 2014, the Partnership held a 24.95% interest in SESH, which is accounted for as an investment in equity method affiliate, and CenterPoint Energy indirectly owned a 25.05% interest in SESH.
 Pursuant to the MFA, that interest could be contributed to the Partnership upon exercise of certain put or call rights, under which CenterPoint Energy would contribute to the Partnership CenterPoint Energy's retained interest in SESH at a price equal to the fair market value of such interest at the time the put right or call right is exercised.
 On May 13, 2014, CenterPoint Energy exercised its put right with respect to a 24.95% interest in SESH.
-Pursuant to the put right, on May 30, 2014, CenterPoint Energy contributed a 24.95% interest in SESH to the Partnership in exchange for 6,322,457 common units representing limited partner interests in the Partnership, which had a fair value of \$161 million based upon the closing market price of the Partnership's common units.
+Pursuant to the put right, on May 30, 2014, CenterPoint Energy contributed a 24.95% interest in SESH to the Partnership in exchange for 6,322,457 common units, which had a fair value of \$161 million based upon the closing market price of the Partnership's common units.
 For the period from May 30, 2014 through June 29, 2015, the Partnership held a 49.90% interest in SESH.
 On June 12, 2015, CenterPoint Energy exercised its put right with respect to its remaining 0.1% interest in SESH.
-Pursuant to the put right, on June 30, 2015, CenterPoint Energy contributed a 0.1% interest in SESH to the Partnership in exchange for 25,341 common units representing limited partner interests in the Partnership, which had a fair value of \$1 million based upon the closing market price of the Partnership, which had a fair value of \$1 million based upon the closing market price of the remaining 50% interest in SESH.
-Pursuant to the terms of the SESH LLC Agreement, if, at any time, CenterPoint Energy has a right to receive less than 50% of our distributions through its limited partner interest in the Partnership and its economic interest in Enable GP, or does not have the ability to exercise certain control rights, Spectra Energy Partners, LP could have the right to purchase our interest in SESH at fair mark
+Pursuant to the put right, on June 30, 2015, CenterPoint Energy contributed a 0.1% interest in SESH to the Partnership in exchange for 25,341 common units, which had a fair value of \$1 million based upon the closing market price of the Partnership's common units.
+Spectra Energy Partners, LP owns the remaining 50% interest in SESH.
+Pursuant to the terms of the SESH LLC Agreement, if, at any time, CenterPoint Energy has a right to receive less than 50% of our distributions through its limited partner interest in the Partnership and its economic interest in Enable GP, or does not have the ability to exercise certain control rights, Spectra Energy Partners, LP could have the right to purchase our interest in SESH at fair market value, subject to certain exceptions.
+As of December 31, 2016, the Partnership owned a 50% interest in SESH.